ncbi/SpeciesAssignment/README.md

 ***
 This repo contains the source code and dataset for Species Assignment.

 Species assignment is the task of recognizing the corresponding species of the gene mentions, which is a very important step for Gene name normalization.
 While the existing methods of the corresponding species recognition are still heavily relying on the heuristic rules based on the co-occurrence of the gene and the species in the context.
-We therefore developed a high-accuracy method using a novel deep learning-based framework.
+We therefore developed a high-accuracy method using a deep learning-based framework.

 ## Content